 Top 10 Ways To Identify A Fad Diet

-The world of diets is badly crowded.
-There are so many so called ‘health experts’ out there churning one weight loss diet after another.
+The world of Fad Diet is badly crowded.
+There are so many so-called ‘health experts’ out there churning one weight loss diet after another.
 Your body is the temple of your soul and it is your primary duty to take good care of it.
 You cannot afford to lose it because of some fad diet.

 Now the question is how do you know whether the diet is a fad?
 Here I have jotted down some signs of a fad diet.
 It would be advisable to avoid such diets if any one of the following signs is found in it: